bugsbugsbux/notes-on-nix/notes-on-nix.md

 NixOS is managed via a configuration file, in which one can define, among other things, which packages shall be installed.
-The nix package manager may also be invoked like a traditional package manager, but one should keep in mind that it still acts differently (see: generations, garbage-collection, profile)!
+The nix package manager may also be invoked like a traditional package manager from the commandline, but one should keep in mind that it still acts differently (see: generations, garbage-collection, profile)!

 The following commands are used to manage the current user's profile.
 Thus running them as root influences root's profile -- which is the